 The following are further statements of support from city and state leaders, expressing their committed support to equity, diversity, and inclusion.

 Reaffirming Washington's Commitment to Tolerance, Diversity, and Inclusiveness: Governor Jay Inslee's Executive Order 17-01.

 Seattle is a Welcoming City: Statement from the Director of the Office of Immigrant and Refugee Affairs of Seattle, Cuc Vu.

 Seattle Central College Counseling Resource List: Campus Resource!
 Connects students with counseling resources (suicide prevention, crisis line, domestic violence, alcohol abuse help line, drug abuse helpline).

 Seattle Central College Student Support Programs: Campus Resource!
-Includes links to student parent support programs, disability support services, emergency fund programs, and women's program.
+Includes links to student parent support programs, Accessibility Resource Center, emergency fund programs, and women's program.

 Seattle Central Office of Multicultural Services: Campus Resource!
 Aims to promote institutional responsiveness to the needs of students of color and students of diverse cultural backgrounds.
 Also provides leadership for the development and implementation of services, programs, projects, and curriculum that promote diversity, equality, and social justice.